Trading Education

 DurationWeeks to monthsMonths to yearsWeeks to monthsDays to weeks

-Handle Req.YesNoNoNo
+Handle requiredYesNoNoNo

-Decision Framework
+Decision framework

-• U-shape + consolidation at rim? → Cup and Handle (Best for swing trading)
+• U-shape + consolidation at rim? → cup and handle (best for swing trading)

-• U-shape + no consolidation? → Rounding Bottom (Best for position trading)
+• U-shape + no consolidation? → rounding bottom (best for position trading)

-• Flat top + rising lows? → Ascending Triangle (Breakout trading)
+• Flat top + rising lows?ascending triangle (breakout trading)

-• Vertical rally + tight brief flag? → Bull Flag (Momentum trading)
+• Vertical rally + tight brief flag? → bull flag (momentum trading)

-IndicatorWhat to Look ForStrength
+IndicatorWhat to look forStrength

-OBVNew high before price does during right sideVery Strong
+OBVNew high before price does during right sideVery strong

-RSI (14)Rising through 50; stays > 40 in handle; 55-65 at BOStrong
+RSI (14)Rising through 50; stays > 40 in handle; 55-65 at breakoutStrong

 MACDBullish crossover during handle; positive histogramStrong